 Adapting your menu and inventory

 Suppliers may be out of stock of items because their supply chain has been disrupted.
 Talk to them.
-On top of that, you may have already made some significant changes to your menu if you were trying to optimize your menu for delivery, favoring products that travel well.
+On top of that, you may have already made some significant changes to your menu and to your restaurant point of sale system if you were trying to optimize your menu for delivery, favoring products that travel well.

 We recommend that you take another look at your menu, and that you start by serving your most successful and profitable dishes first, and only start reintroducing dishes that are more difficult to source or which don’t adapt well to delivery once your restaurant is back on track.